yangshun/front-end-interview-handbook/contents/companies/apple-front-end-interview-questions.md

 sidebar_label: Apple
 ---

-Little is known about Apple's front end interview process.
+Not much is known about Apple's front end interview process.

 ## JavaScript